 Mickey Cohen owned a few notable properties during his criminal career, each tied to his flashy yet dangerous lifestyle.
 Besides the famous Mickey Cohen House at 513 Moreno Avenue in Brentwood, he had a mansion at 9100 Hazen Drive in Coldwater Canyon.
 This place was a party hub in the 1940s, doubling as a high-stakes gambling den where Hollywood stars like Frank Sinatra gambled big.

 It was huge, likely over 5,000 square feet, and sat in a ritzy area known for privacy.
 Cohen also rented a home in Van Nuys in the late 1950s, a more modest spot in the San Fernando Valley.
 His childhood home was in Boyle Heights, a working-class LA neighborhood where he got his start in crime.
-After prison and financial troubles, most of his properties were seized or sold, leaving the Brentwood house as his most iconic.

 Conclusion